kubeflow/community/proposals/872-spark-history-server-mcp/README.md

 - **Knowledge Sharing**: AI-generated insights help spread Spark optimization expertise across the community
 - **Foundation for Future Tools**: Creates template for AI-powered tools across other Kubeflow data processing frameworks

+## AWS Community Support Pledge

+The AWS Open Source team commits to continuing support and building the community around the Spark History Server MCP within the Kubeflow ecosystem.
+From the AWS Open Source team, Vara Bonthu, Manabu McCloskey, and the AWS Data Processing Service team will continue to support and build the community.
+This commitment includes:

+- **Ongoing Community Building**: AWS will continue to support and grow the contributor community until it is ready for complete community ownership
+- **Gradual Handover**: AWS will transition maintenance responsibilities once the community demonstrates readiness to take over completely
+- **Vendor-Neutral Development**: As a vendor-neutral open source solution, this project is designed to attract participation from multiple cloud providers and users across the ecosystem

+This approach ensures sustainable community growth while maintaining the project's vendor-neutral foundation that welcomes contributions from all cloud providers and users.

 ## Maintainers

 **Initial Maintainers:**